PLCoster/cs50ai-week1-minesweeper/README.md

 The goal of the game is to flag (i.e., identify) each of the mines.
 In many implementations of the game, including the one in this project, the player can flag a mine by right-clicking on a cell (or two-finger clicking, depending on the computer).

+## Knowledge Representation:

+The AI's knowledge is represented as the following logical sentence:

+{A, B, C, D, E, F, G, H} = 1

+where {A, B, C etc.} are a set of cells, and the number 1 is the count of mines among those cells.
+This representation allows the following inferences to be made, e.g.:

+{D, E} = 0
+This implies that none of D, E contain mines, i.e. all are safe cells.

+{A, B, C} = 3
+This implies that all cells A, B, C contain a mine.

+Furthermore, in general when we have two sentences where sentence A is a subset of sentence B, a new sentence can be infered:

+setB - setA = countB - countA

+Hence while playing minesweeper and clicking on cells, logical sentences are added to the AI's knowledge base.
+Often as a new sentence is added to the knowledge base, further inferences can be made allowing the identification of mines or safe spaces.

 ## Specification:

 Complete the implementations of the Sentence class and the MinesweeperAI class in minesweeper.py.